cassidylaidlaw/orpo/README.md

 # Preventing Reward Hacking with Occupancy Measure Regularization

-This repository contains code for "Preventing Reward Hacking with Occupancy Measure Regularization".
+This repository contains code for the paper "[Preventing Reward Hacking with Occupancy Measure Regularization](https://arxiv.org/abs/2403.03185)".

 All Python code is under the `occupancy_measures` package.
 Run